Marco Pirroni: The Wolfmen

 Pirroni was a member of the Wolfmen with Chris Constantinou.
 They released one EP, several singles, wrote music for television advertisements and released a début album, entitled Modernity Killed Every Night.
-The Wolfmen released their second album, Prisoners of Sodomy in 2011.
+The Wolfmen released their second album, Married to the Eiffel Tower, in 2011.

 Personal life

 After living in London's Marylebone for several years, Pirroni relocated to north Derbyshire in 2013.